PenguinSnail/noahpiraino.codes/src/posts/2020/04/11_developing-my-first.md

 For the past few months now I've been getting into 35mm photography.
 I've always enjoyed taking pictures, but I've only ever used a cellphone camera.
 While I've been using film for a while now, I've just been mailing the rolls off to a lab to have developed and scanned, instead of developing myself.
 Well, thanks to having a lot more free time on my hands due to the global pandemic, I finally decided to jump right in and buy the needed supplies.

 Overall the process went better than expected the first time, with only a minor hiccup involving measuring out some chemicals halfway through.
 It was really awesome to get to put the blank film into the tank, pour some stuff in for a few minutes, and get physical images out!

-I set up my phone on a tripod and recorded the process the second time around - which went even smoother than the first - and will hopefully have a video/timelapse of the process edited in a few days.

 ![Developing supplies](../../assets/20-04-09_supplies.jpg)